-Changing Implicit Theories and Mindsets
+Changing Implicit Theories and Mindsets.
 In addition to teaching people about the downsides of engaging in biased thinking, researchers have also developed interventions that attempt to alter individuals' 'implicit theories,' which are beliefs that we hold about the world and human nature (Dweck, 2012a).
 The most common interventions in this category attempt to change how people think about whether certain human attributes are fixed or malleable.
-Specifically, they try to shift people from holding an 'entity theory' (aka 'fixed mindset'), in which they believe a certain attribute is fixed and/or finite, to an 'incremental theory,' in which they believe an attribute is changeable and/or unlimited.
+Specifically, they try to shift people from holding an 'entity theory' (aka 'fixed mindset'), in which they believe a certain attribute is fixed and/or finite, to an 'incremental theory,' (aka 'growth/malleable mindset') in which they believe an attribute is changeable and/or unlimited.
 In particular, it is thought that fixed mindsets are associated with being motivated to defend or affirm one's identity, whereas malleable mindsets are more associated with learning goals (Nussbaum & Dweck, 2008).
-Such interventions can affect a variety of outcomes and tend to be used most often to help boost academic achievement.
 More relevant to this review, people's implicit theories about attributes including intelligence, intellectual humility, and empathy can also affect the extent to which they engage in open-minded thinking and behavior (Dweck, 2012b).
+Before jumping into the studies relevant for open-mindedness outcomes, it is important to note that much of the work done on mindset interventions is in the educational domain, investigating whether they can help boost academic achievement.
+However, findings in this area are mixed, with meta-analyses showing mindset interventions to have small or no positive effects in this domain (Macnamara & Burgoyne, 2023; Burnette et al., 2023).
+Given that the larger body of work on mindset interventions has produced mixed findings and the fact that a fewer number of studies have directly looked at outcomes relevant for open-mindedness, researchers should use caution when drawing conclusions about these interventions' effectiveness.
+Nonetheless, some studies have found tentative benefits of mindset interventions for improving outcomes related to open-mindedness, indicating that future research in this area may be warranted.

 Beliefs About Intellectual Humility and Intelligence.
-A large body of literature has shown that changing people's implicit theories of intelligence from a fixed mindset to a growth mindset can result in many positive outcomes, including ones related to open-mindedness.
-For instance, in a study conducted by Porter and Schumann (2018; see Study 4), participants read an article that either described intelligence as a static trait (fixed mindset condition) or a trait that can be developed (growth mindset condition).
-They found that participants in the growth mindset condition reported being more intellectually humble (i.e. more willing to acknowledge the limitations of their own knowledge) and were more likely to make respectful attributions about a hypothetical classmate who disagreed with them.
-Relatedly, they found that people who reported being more intellectually humble said that they would be likely to engage in more open-minded behaviors when interacting with the classmate who disagreed with them.
-Based on their findings, the researchers argue that interventions that aim to boost intellectual humility can improve social interactions between people who disagree, although this has yet to be tested beyond a hypothetical scenario.
+Shifting people's implicit theories of intelligence from a fixed mindset to a growth mindset has been found to have positive outcomes related to open-mindedness.
+For instance, in an online experiment (n = 104) conducted on college students by Porter and Schumann (2018; see Study 4), participants read an article that either described intelligence as a static trait (fixed mindset condition) or a trait that can be developed (growth mindset condition).
+They found that participants in the growth mindset condition reported being more intellectually humble (d = 0.44) and were more likely to make respectful attributions about a hypothetical classmate who disagreed with them (d = 0.40).
+Relatedly, they found that people who reported being more intellectually humble said that they would be likely to engage in more open-minded behaviors when interacting with the classmate who disagreed with them (r = 0.48).
+Based on their findings, the researchers argue that interventions that aim to boost intellectual humility can also boost open-mindedness and thus improve social interactions between people who disagree.
+However, this has yet to be explicitly tested beyond a hypothetical scenario and is a prime candidate for future work.